ministryofjustice/hmpps-central-session/README.md

 **Stubbing the API**

 The sessions API will replace the authentication `/oauth/token` [see here](https://github.com/ministryofjustice/hmpps-template-typescript/blob/main/integration_tests/mockApis/auth.ts#L111) route as the source of the users token that gets populated in the session once the user is logged in.
-Alongside this, the sessions API will need to stub both support the `POST` (for session creation) and `DELETE` (session destruction).
+Alongside this, the sessions API will need to stub both the `POST` (for session creation) and `DELETE` (session destruction) endpoints.

 This can be done via wiremock with the following: